GaloisInc/crucible/crux-mir/Concurrency.md

 ### Resource Names

+#### Naming Implementation

+The way we currently name resources is by turning its `MirReference` value into a String.
+Besides the potential performance drawbacks, this has implications for the stability of names across executions, and for how we handle (some) arrays of resources.

+#### Stable Names

 Ideally, it would be possible to assign names to dynamically allocated resources such that, along a given control flow path, the same resource has the same name across several executions.
 This is not generally the case, as the `Nonce`s used